 The American Academy of Dermatology (AAD) recommends that African-American women use a hot oil treatment twice a month to add additional moisture and elasticity to their hair.
 Sounds like it may be time to update your natural hair care routine!

-Giving yourself a hot oil hair treatment at home isn’t difficult!
+Giving yourself a hot oil treatment for natural hair at home isn’t difficult.
 While DIY hot oil treatments are popular, we recommend purchasing one from the store.
-From there, you’ll want to follow the instructions on the box or bottle, but we can give you a rundown of how most hot oil treatments are used.
+From there, you’ll want to follow the instructions on the box or bottle, but we can give you a rundown of how most hot hair oil treatments are used.

 Step #1: Heat your oil.
 While you may be tempted to pour oil into a cup or bowl and pop it in the microwave, we advise against this.
 Instead, place the container with your oil in a hot cup of water to warm it up or let the hot water in your shower run over it.
-This method will help you avoid oil that’s too hot.
+This method will help you avoid attempting to apply oil that’s too hot.
 You don't want to get burned!

 Step #2: Apply your oil.
 Hop in the shower and wet your hair, but don’t wash it.
 Before shampooing, saturate your strands with the warmed oil.